| |

 Suffolk has so many.
 The church is away

-from the centre at the end of a long lane
+from the centre of the village at the end

-building that it is as beautiful as it is
+is as beautiful as it is interesting.

-Saints is a large church, in a wide, trim
+This is a large church, in a wide, trim

 graveyard, and rather fortress-like with

 its red brick battlements.
-The south side
+It imposes

 appears stark, though not unpleasing.
 The